Ordify-Ai/chat-widget/README.md

 # Ordify Chat Widget

-A professional, reusable React chat widget that allows developers to easily integrate Ordify AI agents into their applications with **zero configuration**.
+A professional, production-ready React chat widget that enables seamless integration of Ordify AI agents into any web application.
+Deploy intelligent conversational interfaces with minimal setup and maximum customization.

+## 🎯 What You Get

+- **Zero Configuration**: Drop-in chat widget with no CSS imports or complex setup
+- **Professional UI**: Polished, responsive chat interface that matches your brand
+- **Real-time AI**: Direct integration with your Ordify AI agents for instant responses
+- **Multiple Modes**: Floating chat buttons, embedded interfaces, and custom layouts
+- **Enterprise Ready**: TypeScript support, theme-aware styling, and production-grade performance

+## 📋 Prerequisites

+Before integrating the chat widget, ensure you have:

+- **API Key**: Available in your Ordify dashboard (Account → Settings → API)
+- **Agent ID**: Found in your agent configuration panel within the Ordify application
+- **React Application**: Compatible with React 18+ and modern build tools

 > **🚀 Try it live!** Visit [app.ordify.ai/widget-demo](https://app.ordify.ai/widget-demo) to see all chat modes in action.

 ## ✨ Features

 - 🚀 **Zero Configuration**: No CSS imports or additional setup required
-- 🎨 **Multiple Modes**: Floating, embedded, inline, and modal chat interfaces
+- 🎨 **Multiple Modes**: Floating and embedded chat interfaces
 - 🎯 **TypeScript Support**: Full type safety and IntelliSense
 - 🎨 **Customizable**: Colors, themes, and styling options
 - 📱 **Responsive**: Works perfectly on desktop and mobile devices